-Admission Requirements for Special (Non-Degree-Seeking) Students

-Individuals who do not wish to enter a degree program or who are not eligible for regular admission but whose educational attainment or experience qualifies them to enroll in certain courses may be admitted as special students for up to 15 credit hours.
-Permission from the Chair of the Graduate School of Theology must be obtained to enroll in coursework beyond this limit.
+Admission Requirements for Special (Non-Degree-Seeking) Students Individuals who do not wish to enter a degree program or who are not eligible for regular admission but whose educational attainment or experience qualifies them to enroll in certain courses may be admitted as special students for up to 15 credit hours.
+Permission from the dean of the College of Biblical Studies must be obtained to enroll in coursework beyond this limit.
 Special students must meet the same pre-admission requirements as degree-seeking students (except for undergraduate cumulative GPA) and must meet all prerequisites for the courses in which they enroll.
-Work completed in the special student status does not automatically apply toward degree requirements in the event that the nondegree status is subsequently changed to degree-seeking classification.
+Work completed in the special student status does not automatically apply toward degree requirements in the event that the non-degree status is subsequently changed to degree-seeking classification.